The Fast and the Furious: Tokyo Drift

 A third Fast & Furious film was confirmed in June 2005, when Lin was selected as director.
 Morgan was hired after an open call soon after, thus marking the first film in the franchise's longtime association with Lin, Morgan, actor Sung Kang, and composer Brian Tyler.
-Unable to secure the returns of any of the original cast, development instead increased focus on car culture and street racing.
 Principal photography began in August 2005 and lasted until that November, with filming locations including Los Angeles and Tokyo, making Tokyo Drift the first film in the franchise to feature an international filming location.

-The Fast and the Furious: Tokyo Drift was theatrically released in the United States on June 16, 2006, by Universal Pictures.
+The film premiered at Gibson Amphitheatre in Los Angeles on June 4, 2006, and was released in the United States on June 16, by Universal Pictures.
+It grossed $159 million worldwide, making it the lowest-grossing film in the franchise.
 The film received mixed reviews from critics, with praise for its driving sequences but criticism for its screenplay and acting performances.
-Tokyo Drift grossed $159 million worldwide, making it the lowest-grossing film in the franchise.
-It was followed by a standalone sequel film, Fast & Furious (2009).
+In subsequent years, Tokyo Drift has garnered a more favorable view, with some commentators considering it one of the best of the franchise.
+The film's storylines are continued in Furious 7, released in 2015, and F9, released in 2021.